reg-viz/reg-actions/README.md

 - Type: Boolean
 - Default: `false`

 The option to disable push to a branch.
-When set to false, the `branch` option is ignored, and images will not be displayed in the comments.
+When set to true, the `branch` option is ignored, and images will not be displayed in the comments.

 #### `comment-report-format` (Optional)